College of Computer, Mathematical, & Natural Sciences

 Adjunct Assistant Professor: C. Miller (Visit Asst Prof)

-Professors Emeriti: W. Adams, J. Alexander, S. Antman (Dist Univ Prof Emeritus), J. Auslander, I. Babuska (Dist Univ Prof Emeritus), C. Berenstein, K. Berg (Assoc Prof Emeritus), M. Boyle, M. Brin, J. Cooper, E. Correl, J. Dancis (Assoc Prof Emeritus), G. Ehrlich, R. Ellis, J. Fey, H. Glaz, P. Green, G. Helzer (Assoc Prof Emeritus), R. Herb, B. Hunt (Prof Emeritus), R. Johnson, H. King, W. Kirwan (Former Chancellor), D. Kueker, D. Lay (Prof Emeritus), R. Lipsman, N. Markley, U. Neri, J. Sather (Assoc Prof Emeritus), D. Schneider (Assoc Prof Emeritus), P. Wolfe, G. Yang, J. Yorke (Dist Univ Prof Emeritus)
+Professors Emeriti: W. Adams, J. Alexander, S. Antman (Dist Univ Prof Emeritus), J. Auslander, I. Babuska (Dist Univ Prof Emeritus), C. Berenstein, K. Berg (Assoc Prof Emeritus), M. Boyle, M. Brin, J. Cooper, E. Correl, J. Dancis (Assoc Prof Emeritus), G. Ehrlich, R. Ellis, J. Fey, H. Glaz, P. Green, G. Helzer (Assoc Prof Emeritus), R. Herb, B. Hunt (Prof Emeritus), R. Johnson, H. King, W. Kirwan (Former Chancellor), D. Kueker, R. Lipsman, N. Markley, U. Neri, S. Novikov (Dist Univ Prof Emeritus), J. Sather (Assoc Prof Emeritus), D. Schneider (Assoc Prof Emeritus), P. Wolfe, G. Yang, J. Yorke (Dist Univ Prof Emeritus)

 Undergraduate Research Experiences